Ambrogio Spinola: Capture of Breda

 Spinola captured the city after a prolonged siege.
-After its surrender, he gave safe passage to its leaders and soldiers, who were allowed to leave the city with their banners and arms.
-An extraordinary and magnanimous gesture that made Spinola famous throughout Europe.
-The gesture was understood as true Christian benevolence.
-It is this benevolence that is depicted in Velázquez' work.
-Spinola famously argued that "El valor del vencido es la gloria del vencedor" ("The valor of the defeated is the glory of the victor").
+After its surrender, he gave safe passage to its leaders and soldiers, who were allowed to leave the city with their banners and arms, an extraordinary and magnanimous gesture that made Spinola famous throughout Europe.
+Spinola famously argued, El valor del vencido es la gloria del vencedor ("The valour of the defeated is the glory of the victor").
+The gesture, which was understood as true Christian benevolence, is depicted in Velázquez's work.

 The taking of Breda was the culmination of Spinola's career.
 Utter want of money paralysed the Spanish government, and the new favourite, Olivares, was jealous of the general.
 Spinola could not prevent Frederick Henry of Nassau from taking Groll (or Groenlo) in 1627, a good set-off for Breda.

-In January 1628 he left for Spain, resolved not to resume the command in Flanders unless security was given him for the support of his army.
+In January 1628 he left for Spain, resolved not to resume the command in Flanders unless security was given to him for the support of his army.
 At Madrid he had to endure much insolence from Olivares, who endeavoured to make him responsible for the loss of Groll.
 Spinola was resolute not to return to Flanders.